bioinformaticsdotca/IDE_2023/module8/README.md

 <a name="final"></a>
 # 5. Final words

 Congratulations, you've finished this lab.
-As a final check on your results, you can use [NCBI's online tool](https://blast.ncbi.nlm.nih.gov/Blast.cgi) to perform a BLAST on our top 50 contigs to see what matches to the
+As a final check on your results, you can use [NCBI's online tool](https://blast.ncbi.nlm.nih.gov/Blast.cgi) to perform a BLAST on our top 50 contigs to see what matches to the contigs.

 The source of the data and patient background information can be found at <https://doi.org/10.1038/s41586-020-2008-3> (**clicking this link will reveal what the illness is**).
 The only modification made to the original metatranscriptomic reads was to reduce them to 10% of the orginal file size.

-Also, while we used **megahit** to perform the assembly, there are a number of other more recent assemblers that may be useful.
+While we used **megahit** to perform the assembly, there are a number of other more recent assemblers that may be useful.
 In particular, the [SPAdes](https://cab.spbu.ru/software/spades/) suite of tools (such as [metaviralspades](https://doi.org/10.1093/bioinformatics/btaa490) or [rnaspades](https://doi.org/10.1093/gigascience/giz100)) may be useful to look into for this sort of data analysis.

+If you wish to see how the data (and databases) were generated for this example, please refer to the [CourseData/IDE_data/module8/data-generation.md](CourseData/IDE_data/module8/data-generation.md) file.

 As a final note, NCBI also performs taxonomic analysis using their own software and you can actually view these using Krona directly from NCBI.
 Please click [here](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR10971381) and go to the *Analysis* tab for NCBI's taxonomic analysis of this sequence data (**clicking this link will reveal what the illness is**).